Swampen/Portfolio_exam_2_Cloud_Spring_2019/PExam2-report.md

      parameters for all the scripts.
 Describe each script file briefly in the report about its usage and what it does.

      Script files should be **well documented with appropriate comments.**

+     NB: Run the main script from the scripts directory, we have also made a instanceRubuildUbunutu16_04.sh to revert all VMs back to base Ubuntu 16.04 state to preserve IP on the ALTO cloud.

+     NB: Make sure to have parallel-ssh installed (pssh)